hidenorly/audioframework/README.md

     * Pipes
       * Different window size filters are supported.
         * LCM window size processing by Pipe
-        * Minimum window size processing by PipeManager with multi threads & FIFO buffer connected among them.
+        * Minimum window size processing by PipeMultiThread which is multi threads & FIFO buffer connected among them.
           * Same window size is running in same thread
           * But the different window size will create different pipe and interconnected by FiFO Buffers automatically
       * PipeMixer